 The final step in the working process of Power BI Architecture is the creation of dashboards.
 Power BI dashboards are created by pinning elements or pages of live reports.
 It’s important to note that dashboards should be created only after reports have been published to the BI service.
 Upon saving the report, the chosen filter settings are maintained so that the user can apply filters as per their specific demands.

-Power BI stores its data into two main storage types, namely – the Azure block storage and the Azure SQL database.
+Power BI stores its data in two main storage types, namely – the Azure block storage and the Azure SQL database.
 The former stores datasets uploaded by users, while the latter stores all the metadata and system-related data.
 User requests are sent to the Gateway Role after Azure API Management authenticates them.
-The Gateway Role is in charge of processing the requests and directing them to components such as Presentation Role, Background Job Processing Role, Data Role, and more.
+The Gateway Role oversees the processing of the requests and directing them to components such as the Presentation Role, Background Job Processing Role, Data Role, and more.

 User requests are redirected to suitable components based on the type of query – for instance, visualisation-related queries are sent to the Presentation Role, while data-related queries are sent to the Data Role.
 To connect and fetch the data from on-premises data sources to the cloud, an Azure Service Bus is used.
 The Azure Service Bus receives requests to fetch data, processes it, and executes the query on the on-premises data source to redirect its data to the cloud.
 Meanwhile, Azure Service Fabric manages the microservices associated with Power BI, and Azure AD Cache helps create reports from data stored in its in-memory.